realworldocaml/book/en/inside-the-runtime.md

   larger than 4KB.

-A typical functional programming style means that young blocks tend to die young, and old blocks tend to stay around for longer than young ones.
+A typical functional programming style means that young blocks tend to die young and old blocks tend to stay around for longer than young ones.
 This is often referred to as the *generational hypothesis*.

 OCaml uses different memory layouts and garbage collection algorithms for the